dappforce/subsocial-docs/docs/tokenomics/Parachain-vs-parathread.md

 > A chain developed with Substrate can at different points in its lifetime assume one of three
 states: an independent chain with a secured bridge, a parachain, or a parathread. ([source](https://wiki.polkadot.network/docs/ru/learn-parathreads))

-Subsocial is planning to eventually acquire one of Kusama's parachain slots.
-If that is successful, we will consider also launching a parachain for Polkadot, but this is not guaranteed.
+Subsocial is planning to acquire one of Kusama's parachain slots.
+If that is successful, we will consider also launching a parachain on Polkadot, but this is not guaranteed.

 If Subsocial is unsuccessful in launching a parachain, it will consider launching instead as a parathread.
 In that case, no tokens will be generated for the users who wished to participate in